PG vs VG E-Liquid: What Do The Ratios Mean?

 Propylene Glycol is a colorless, tasteless, and odorless viscous liquid that is used in a number of food products that we consume on a daily basis.
 Examples of foods that contain propylene glycol includes ice cream, coffee, whipped cream, beer, and soda.
 Compared to vegetable glycerin, propylene glycol is much more fluid and not nearly as thick.
 As a result, it produces less vapor, but also does not clog atomizer coils as quickly as vegetable glycerin does.
-Additionally, a small percentage of electronic cigarette users will find that they are allergic to propylene glycol, and must therefore use e-liquids that are 100% vegetable glycerin based, such as those manufactured by Alien Visions.
+Additionally, a small percentage of electronic cigarette users will find that they are allergic to propylene glycol, and must therefore use e-liquids that are a much high percentage vegetable glycerin based, such as the "High VG" line by Space Jam

 Vegetable Glycerin is a simple sugar alcohol (polyol) compound.
 It is an odorless, colorless, and slightly sweet substance that is found in a plethora of commonly used products, such as foods, pharmaceuticals, and personal care products.
 Vegetable glycerin can be found in such foods as low-fat desserts, frosting, cupcakes, and liqueurs.
 It can also found in products such as cough syrup, laxatives, mouthwash, toothpaste, and soap.
 Compared to propylene glycol, vegetable glycerin is much thicker in texture, and therefore produces substantially more vapor.
 However, due to its thicker consistency, vegetable glycerin tends to clog atomizer coils more rapidly than propylene glycol.